xiongxoy/closure-library-seed/README.md

-# google closure
+# Closure Library Demos

-An application made with [Closure Library][closure-library].
-This application is generated with [Closure Library Generator][closure-library-generator].
+An application made with [Closure Library][closure-library], generated with [Closure Library Generator][closure-library-generator].

+The [Closure Library Generator][closure-library-generator] is currently unmaintained.
+I spent some time to make things work again.
+The the closure compiler in node package is broken.
+I updated some flags and it's working again.

+I added browser-sync to the development cycle to replace grunt livereload.
+It can inform the browser to reload the page when watched files have changed.

 ## Getting Started